Saudi Arabia calls Khashoggi killing 'grave mistake', says prince not aware

 The latest account includes details on how the team of 15 Saudi nationals sent to confront Khashoggi had threatened him with being drugged and kidnapped and killed him in a chokehold when he resisted.
 A member of the team dressed in Khashoggi’s clothes to make it appear as if he had left the consulate.

-Turkish officials suspect Khashoggi, a Washington Post columnist, was killed inside the consulate by the team of Saudi agents and his body cut up.
+Turkish officials suspect Khashoggi was killed inside the consulate by the team of Saudi agents and his body cut up.
 Turkish sources say the authorities have an audio recording purportedly documenting Khashoggi’s murder inside the consulate.

 In a speech on Sunday, Erdogan appeared to suggest that he was getting ready to release some information about the Turkish investigation, and would do so at his weekly speech to members of his ruling AK Party in parliament.